From Ohio History Central

 Following an unsuccessful campaign for Ohio governor's seat in 1910, Harding won election to the United States Senate three years later.
-In addition, he gained attention as the person who put President William Howard Taft’s name into nomination for president at the 1912 Republican Convention, and was selected as chairman of the 1916 Convention.
+In addition, he gained attention as the person who put President William Howard Taft’s name into nomination for president at the 1912 Republican Convention.
+Harding was also selected as chairman of the 1916 Convention, delivering the keynote address.

 As senator, Harding actively supported business interests by calling for high protective tariffs.
 Like many other Republicans, he also endorsed the Eighteenth Amendment to the United States Constitution and the Volstead Act, even though he thought Prohibition was a moral issue that could not be policed.
 Harding also was a strong opponent of President Woodrow Wilson's peace plan, known as the Fourteen Points, for World War I because of the vague language of one element of the League of Nations framework.

-Harding assembled “the best minds” for his cabinet, with such highly regarded men as Charles Evans Hughes as secretary of state, and Andrew Mellon in treasury.
+Harding assembled “the best minds” for his cabinet, with such highly regarded men as Charles Evans Hughes as secretary of state, Andrew Mellon in treasury, and Herbert Hoover as Secretary of Commerce.
 Two of them, though – Secretary of the Interior Albert Fall and Veterans Bureau Director Charles Forbes – were caught up in scandal.
 In early 1923, Harding learned that Forbes was pocketing money from the Veterans Bureau and forced him to resign.
 Two months after Harding’s untimely death in August 1923, Congress convened hearings about Fall’s activities.
 He was accused of accepting a bribe in exchange for awarding contracts for oil drilling on government land.
 After nearly 10 years in the news, the Teapot Dome Scandal (as it was known in the media) was settled.
 Fall was found guilty of accepting a bribe; an oilman was found innocent of giving the bribe to Fall, so people still were confused about what had happened.
 There has been no indication that Harding knew about Fall’s unscrupulous activities.